mercaux/slate/integration/index.html.md

 Image name/path should contain some kind of product id and flag identifying the primary image for each product.
 </aside>

-# Inventory
+# Inventory and prices

-###Integrating with inventory levels requires two types of data sets:
+###Integrating with inventory levels and prices requires two types of data sets:
 * Stores list
-* Inventory feed
+* Inventory and prices feed

 ##Stores list